Vibrio Fact Sheet

 V.v. infections are mostly associated with swimming or bathing in warm salty or brackish waters by those with cuts, abrasions or open wounds.
 Individuals who are immune-compromised (from liver disease, immuno-suppressant drugs, etc.) can have more severe reactions to V.v, including sepsis and, in rare cases, death.
 These high-risk individuals should be wary of swimming with wounds and eating raw shellfish or any raw proteins (10% of V.v. cases are linked to raw shellfish consumption), but can safely enjoy thoroughly cooked seafoods.

 To ensure the safety of shellfish, the U.S. Food and Drug Administration (FDA), in cooperation with state health departments, carefully regulates shellfish-growing areas and the care and handling of shellfish.
 The National Shellfish Sanitation Program (NSSP) requires harvesters and dealers to be licensed, inspected and certified.
 Our nation's shellfish suppliers are heavily regulated.

 Consumers can avoid Vibrio-related illness by following current health advisories and by using proper handling:

-- Make sure shellfish is stored under proper refrigeration or on ice; and
+- Make sure shellfish is stored under proper refrigeration or on ice.

 Seafood is an essential part of a healthy lifestyle.
-In fact, in its 2005 Dietary Guidelines, the U.S. government prominently featured recommendations for Americans to maintain a healthy weekly serving of seafood in their diets.
+In fact, in the USDA's 2020-2025 Dietary Guidelines for Americans, the U.S. government prominently featured recommendations for Americans to maintain a healthy weekly serving of seafood in their diets.
 Proteins, vitamins and fatty acids found in seafood contribute to improved cardiovascular and neurological health, as well as to healthy physical development in children.